kirklandnuts/spotilyzer/README.md

 * How do I define my current musical taste?
 * What's my next favorite band/artist?

+### Analysis Features
+* Fit within a playlist -e.g. distance from rest of playlist
+* Potentially optimal order
+* Metrics of playlist
+	* Variability of each variable, e.g. danceability
+	* Stacked area chart for change of variables - visualization of a new song into a playlist
+* Color code playlists and plot all songs of each - divide up 'music space' into playlist domains and new songs naturally fit into a playlist
+	* Implications of how 'mixed' playlists turn out to be?

+###

+###After (summer)
+* Use get-audio-analysis with unsupervised machine learning to get deeper insights on data
+* Cluster analysis with audio features and playlists
+* Website
+* Generate a playlist given a set of user profiles based off of analysis of individual musical taste (say for party)
+	* Take a facebook event and match with spotify profiles and generate playlist for event

 ## Instructions
 * The first time you run the node server, make sure to run 'npm install' before doing anything